davorg/balham.org/docs/_pages/gateway/index.md

 layout: single
 ---

+> Broad-bosomed, bold, becalmed, benign
+> Lies Balham, four-square on the Northern Line.
+> Matched by no marvel save in Eastern scene
+> A rose-red city, half as gold as green.
+> By country churchyard, ferny fen and mere
+> What Quills mute inglorious lies buried here?
+> Oh stands the church clock at ten to three?
+> And is there honey still for tea?

 In the world of British comedy, few sketches have given a location quite the same unlikely status as Peter Sellers did for Balham.
 His famous satirical monologue, “Balham: Gateway to the South”, first aired on the BBC Home Service